-- 1. Arrive at school in time to prepare for the day having eaten a healthy breakfast. - 2.
-Wear my uniform with pride and ensure that I have the correct sports kit. - 3.
-Ensure I have all the correct equipment for my lessons. - 4.
-Ensure I work to the best of my ability in all subjects and complete tasks on time. - 5.
-Walk around school quietly, taking care to be helpful and courteous to others. - 6.
-Take pride in my environment and look after school property. - 7.
-Always knock before entering a room and ascertain if there is a member of staff to receive me. - 8.
-Not enter parts of the buildings at break times that I should not access. - 9.
-When the bell is rung I will always line up correctly and silently. - 10.
-Act with dignity and show respect to my peers, staff and visitors. - 11.
-Take pride in representing Avon house when in or out of school. - 12.
-Always consider the feelings of others and respect others as I would like to be respected. - 13.
-Refrain from behaving in a way that brings the school into disrepute, including when outside school. - 14.
-Accept sanctions when given. - 15.
-Ensure that the UNICEF rights of the child are upheld to the best of my ability. - 16.
-Share my thoughts and concerns with a trusted adult.
+- 1. I will arrive at school in time to prepare for the day having eaten a healthy breakfast. - 2.
+I will wear my uniform with pride and ensure that I have the correct sports kit. - 3.
+I will ensure I have all the correct equipment for my lessons. - 4.
+I will ensure I work to the best of my ability in all subjects and complete tasks on time. - 5.
+I will walk around school quietly, taking care to be helpful and courteous to others. - 6.
+I will take pride in my environment and look after school property. - 7.
+I will always knock before entering a room and ascertain if there is a member of staff to receive me. - 8.
+I will not enter parts of the buildings at break times that I should not access. - 9.
+When the bell is rung, I will always line up correctly and silently. - 10.
+I will act with dignity and show respect to my peers, staff and visitors. - 11.
+I will always consider the feelings of others and respect others as I would like to be respected. - 12.
+I will refrain from behaving in a way that brings the school into disrepute, including when outside school. - 13.
+I will accept sanctions when given. - 14.
+I will ensure that the UNICEF rights of the child are upheld to the best of my ability.